dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 There is also an infix type constructor $:::$ that combines two monads.
 We call $:::$ a *monad cons* operator, similarly to list cons cells.
 This is the way to combine monads in MIL.
 One can look at it as a type-level list of monads (hence the naming).
-What it represents is a monad transformer stack.
-Note, that in MIL there is no distinction between the `State` monad and the `StateT` monad transformer.
-It is the context that determines the meaning.
+What it represents is a monad transformer stack. {{ Note, that in MIL there is no distinction between the `State` monad and the `StateT` monad transformer. }}{>> I think it's important to point out that you're actually dealing with monad transformers and not monads.
+Monads cannot be composed so it doesn't make sense to put them in a list and then compose them.
+It makes sense for monad transformers though.
+I think it's fine if you still want to talk about composing monads but you have to state up-front that such a statement is informal and what you really mean is composing monad transformers. <<} It is the context that determines the meaning.
 When a monad is to the left of monad cons, it is considered a transformer, when it is to the right or is used as a type constructor elsewhere, it is a monad.
 When talking about MIL these terms can be used interchangeably.
 The monad cons operator should be